-There are so many factors that contribute to the challenges of autism, trying to mitigate the symptoms of autism becomes uniquely difficult.
+There are so many factors that contribute to behavioral challenges, trying to mitigate the symptoms becomes uniquely difficult.

-Because the autism spectrum is so broad and complex, no universal approach to care is going to fit the needs of each child affected by autism.
+Because the causes of behavioral challenges are so broad and complex, no universal approach to care is going to fit the needs of each child affected.
 Many different elements enter into the bigger picture, so recognizing and diagnosing what makes each particular case unique is critical to remediating the associated conditions.

-The list goes on and on; there are genetic disorders, neurological, immunological, and even gastrointestinal factors.
-So as a practitioner, and even as a parent, you have to approach treatment of the symptoms with a wide brush until you can develop a refined program that works for that individual child.
+As a practitioner, and even as a parent, you have to approach the symptoms with a wide brush until you can develop a refined program that works for that individual child.

 Dimethylglycine (DMG) is an amino acid that is an essential part of the metabolic pathway.
-It’s so important in relation to autism because it’s a one-carbon-donator that directly affects the methylation pathways, the immune system, and detoxification pathways.
+It’s so important because it’s a one-carbon-donator that directly affects the methylation pathways, the immune system, and detoxification pathways.*

 The importance of methylation can’t be understated; we could write a separate post focusing on it alone.
-Methylation plays a role in the reversal of many degenerative conditions, and it impacts a wide range of factors that help to establish what functional medical practitioners consider good health and well-being.
-In short, DMG supports methylation.
+Methylation plays a role in many conditions, and it impacts a wide range of factors that help to establish what functional medical practitioners consider good health and well-being.
+In short, DMG supports methylation.*

-Many autistic children suffer from immunological imbalances.
-Their bodies often have trouble dealing with viruses and bacteria that other (non-autistic) children would more easily handle.
-Children with autism seem to have an impaired ability to develop a robust immune system.
+Many children with behavioral challenges suffer from immunological imbalances.
+Their bodies often have trouble dealing with invaders that other children may handle more easily.
+Behaviorally challenged kids seem to have an impaired ability to develop a robust immune system.

-A number of published studies have shown DMG to enhance and improve impaired immune systems.
-The beauty of it is that it has been shown to enhance antibody production (B Cells) as well as T Cells, which produce specific protein molecules that help keep the immune system strong and defend the body from outside invaders.
+A number of published studies have shown DMG to enhance and improve the immune system.* The beauty of it is that it has been shown to enhance antibody production (B Cells) as well as T Cells, which produce specific protein molecules that help keep the immune system strong and defend the body from outside invaders.*

-One of the most well-known factors that lead to autism is exposure to environmental toxins.
-Heavy metals, pesticides, and chlorinated hydrocarbons are linked to major cognitive and neurological disorders along with inflammation and immune system issues
+One of the most well-known factors that lead to behavioral challenges is exposure to environmental toxins.
+Heavy metals, pesticides, and chlorinated hydrocarbons are linked to major cognitive and neurological issues along with inflammation and a weakened immune system.*

-Gut issues and GI tract impairment are affected by diet and antibiotics.
-Heavy metals are also factors, and they’re a constant issue for the body, found in a number of sources, including vaccines.
-By the age of two, some children are issued between 30-40 vaccines all of which can contain thimerosal, which is a preservative that contains mercury.
-Many also include adjuvants with aluminum or other heavy metals.
+Gut issues and GI tract impairment are affected by diet and other external factors.
+Heavy metals are also factors, and they’re a constant issue for the body, found in a number of sources.

 With that said, DMG doesn’t work alone.
 It is a precursor to SAM-e, and there are some enzymes, vitamins, and cofactors such as vitamin B12 and folic acid which help transfer the methyl groups to SAM-e.* So, if the patient is deficient in any of these lateral areas, supplementing with DMG could cause Dimethylglycine to build up and result in other imbalances.

 And it doesn’t take a long time for patients to see positive results.
-DMG begins working in days, not weeks.
-DMG has been shown to be particularly helpful with symptoms such as repetitive behavior and impaired communication skills.
-In fact, studies done by Dr. Rimland showed that 45% of 6000 parents with autistic children who gave their children DMG supplements reported significant improvements.
+DMG often begins working in days, not weeks.
+DMG has been shown to be particularly helpful with symptoms such as repetitive behavior and impaired communication skills.* In fact, studies done by Dr. Rimland showed that 45% of 6000 parents who gave their children DMG supplements reported significant improvements.*

-When we consider how complex autism is, and how many different things can contribute to its array of symptoms, significant improvements in nearly half of all patients is an astounding number.
+When we consider how complex behavioral challenges are, and how many different things can contribute to its array of symptoms, significant improvements in nearly half of all patients is an astounding number.
 There are a number of DMG supplements available on the market, but some are better than others.
-The best DMG supplements for targeting behavior combine many of the essential cofactors and are created based upon research on the optimization of methylation pathways.
+The best DMG supplements for targeting behavior combine many of the essential cofactors and are created based upon research on the optimization of methylation pathways.*